 The Center for Asian American Media is a nonprofit organization dedicated to presenting stories that convey the richness and diversity of Asian American experiences to the broadest audience possible.
 We do this by funding, producing, distributing and exhibiting works in film, television and digital media.
-For 39 years, CAAM has exposed audiences to new voices and communities, advancing our collective understanding of the American experience through programs specifically designed to engage the Asian American community and the public at large.
+For over 40 years, CAAM has exposed audiences to new voices and communities, advancing our collective understanding of the American experience through programs specifically designed to engage the Asian American community and the public at large.

 ▪ Careers.
 CAAM empowers filmmakers to achieve their full potential by providing training, funding, distribution, and access to professional networks.

 ▪ Community.
 Connecting filmmakers and their stories to people and communities in schools, community centers, theaters and neighborhoods, bridging conversations about inclusiveness and social equity.

 ▪ Perspective.
 CAAM-supported work changes the way audiences see the world, changing hearts and minds, inspiring empathy and meaningful social action.

 Banner for CAAM's Documentary Fund Open Call FY 2024, Image Courtesy: Khai Thu Nguyen and Arthur Yee